- 0.1 Conduction Abnormalities

 Rhythms can originate in 3 places in the heart – the SA node, the region around the AV node (known as nodal, or junctional rhythm), or the ventricular muscle

-You can have a sinus tachycardia, sinus bradycardia, and also sinus arrhythmias.
+It is possible have a sinus tachycardia, sinus bradycardia, and also sinus arrhythmias.
 The way to tell if it is ‘sinus’ or not is

 - There is one P wave per QRS